Year of Call: 2000

-The Legal 500 2018 ranks Owen as a Tier 1 practitioner who is "recommended for gross negligence manslaughter cases" and the previous edition commented that he was "recommended for cases involving murder and serious sexual offences”.
+For several years, Owen has been ranked as a Tier 1 practitioner in The Legal 500 who is recommended for gross negligence manslaughter cases and cases involving murder and serious sexual offences.

-Owen has also defended as junior counsel in several murder and attempted murder cases:
+Owen has also defended as junior counsel in many murder and attempted murder cases:

 R v Jones & Others - Multi Defendant (Adults & youths) fatal stabbing murder case,